Ferroxius/Smooth-GUI-for-Witcher-3-Complete-Edition/README.md

 Take the mod file out of the mods folder

 ### Credits
-MrFlashMode for creating the original 60fps GUI
+- MrFlashMode for creating the original 60fps GUI
+- Wolfmark for All Quest Objectives On Map
+- DJ_Kovrik for Colored Map Markers and Sort Everything files